robertwijas/UISS/README.md

 # What is UISS?

-UISS stands for UIKit Style Sheet.
+UISS stands for UIKit Style Sheets.

 UISS is an iOS library that provides you with a convenient way to define the style of your application.
 UISS is built on top of UIKit UIAppearance proxies.